HOW IT WORKS

-* Lambs are judged in their pens, as a pen of three, at 10:00 a.m. on Sunday.
+* Lambs are judged in their pens, as a PEN OF 3 - Sunday, 10:00 a.m.

 * Live placings will be announced 1:00 p.m.
 Sunday in the Activity Center.

-* Carcass awards, along with data and indexing, will be listed in Wisconsin Shepherd and on the WSBC website, www.wisbc.com.
+* Carcass awards, along with data and indexing, will be listed online - www.wisbc.com.

 * Click on the RESERVE A PEN button.
 A new tab will open at Showorks.
 All registrations/payments are handled by Showorks.

 *Once at Showorks, you will need to CREATE AN ACCOUNT (user name and password) – as an “exhibitor” – even if you have entered/registered in previous years.

 * Under DEPARTMENT, select WISCONSIN SHEEP BREEDERS CARCASS COMPETITION.
 Under DIVISION, select ENTRY - ONE PEN (1) PEN OF 3 HEAD.

 * Under CLASS, select either CURRENT WSBC MEMBER

 *ORDER – Once you have an entry in your shopping cart, you can save your progress and return at a later time.
 Returning users can sign in with user name and password.
 Entry fees non-refundable.